-Today we are discussing vitamin D and whether we can obtain it from our food.
+Can you get vitamin D from food?
 It is well known for its role in skeletal health.
 A deficiency is associated with rickets and in the UK has been increasing in prevalence.
 However, it has a much wider role in human physiology than bone health alone.
 It is important for muscular, cardiovascular, and metabolic health as well as the functioning of the nervous system and immunity.

 Vitamin D receptors are expressed by most immune cells and are involved in not only defending against infection but also decreasing inflammation.
 This vitamin’s relationship with acute respiratory infection is currently of particular interest but the relationship is nothing new.
 Studies going back to 2009 show an inverse relationship between vitamin D blood levels and upper respiratory tract infections.